256MbTeam/Redmine-Scrumbler/README.md

 To install the Scrumbler please follow the steps outlined below.

-1. Install the plugin in your Redmine plugins directory
+1. Install the plugin in your Redmine plugins directory:

     git clone git://github.com/256MbTeam/Redmine-Scrumbler.git vendor/plugins/redmine_scrumbler

-1. Run migrations
+1. Run migrations:

     rake db:migrate:plugins

-1. Restart the Redmine
+1. Restart the Redmine:

     You should now be able to see the plugin list in Administration -> Plugins and configure the Scrumbler plugin.